Leather and Care

 Dublin - soft, smooth veg tan leather which can be a bit stiff initially.
 This leather is a rugged side leather which has much character to it along with natural variations, scars and pull-up.
 As soon as it's tried on, you can typically see the character and variations come through to the surface.
 Some of the variations may include veining and grain and are characteristic of this style of leather.
 The color of Dublin can vary from pair to pair depending on what area of the hide is cut to make the pair.
 Some may be slighter, others may be slightly darker.

 Kudu - genuine antelope leather from Southern and Eastern Africa.
 Very soft, supple and conforming.
 The backside is finished with a suede.
-Expect this leather to have scars and conform to your foot quite rapidly.
+Expect this leather to have many scars and conform to your foot quite rapidly.

 Care and Conditioning